bogaudio/BogaudioModules/README-prerelease.md

 SWITCH81 is related to <a href="#mumix">MUMIX</a>, with the difference that a switch must be turned on to pass an input to the output, where on MUMIX the switches are mutes (they pass by default).
 Also, this module has options for attenuating and inverting the inputs, as on SWITCH44.

-If the option "Exclusive" is enabled, on the context menu, then only one switch may be active at once.
+If the option "Exclusive switching" is enabled, on the context menu, then only one switch may be active at once (only one input will be routed to the output).

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, as on SWITCH44.